 Things to Do in Downtown Wake Forest, N.C.

-Located just north of Raleigh, Wake Forest is a beautiful small town with enough history, culture and activities to keep travelers entertained for days on end.
-Stroll through the historic downtown district, home to a charming community of art galleries, shops and restaurants and where a handful of awesome new businesses have popped up recently.
-Here are 10+ things you can't miss!
+Located just north of Raleigh, Wake Forest is a beautiful small town boasting history, culture and activities to keep travelers entertained for days on end.
+Stroll through the historic downtown district, home to a charming community of art galleries, shops and restaurants (and where a handful of awesome new businesses have popped up recently).
+Plan your itinerary around these 15-plus favorites!

-Shorty's (pictured in header) has been a go-to hangout spot for locals for more than 100 years.
+Shorty's has been a go-to hangout spot for locals for more than 100 years.
 Originally started as a movie theater, founder H.E.
 Joyner began selling snacks—before building an expansion with pool tables and a full lunch counter—to stave off nearby competition.
 Today, the pool tables remain in a back room and a centuries worth of memorabilia packs the walls, but the main attraction is the doggone good hot dogs—you're likely to find a line out the door at lunch time that's filled with customers who have been eating here for decades.
 Still run by the same family that started it all (you'll find fourth-generation owner Chris Joyner behind the counter), the hot dog shop will turn 103 years old in June of 2019, making it the longest-running restaurant in the Raleigh area.
-More delicious restaurants downtown include Las Margaritas Mexican Restaurant (a staple that's been around more than 15 years), The Lemon Tree, The Burger Shop and Pizza Amore, plus even more options mentioned below.

 The brainchild of chef Buck Buchanan, Lumpy’s Ice Cream is based on a simple philosophy: keep it simple and keep it local.
 A chef by training and restaurateur by trade, Buck first made his ice cream as a treat for his kids.
 After seeing how much they loved it, he took a year off and studied the ins and outs of ice cream making.
 His first batches were only available via hand truck in downtown Raleigh but you can now find Lumpy's in downtown Wake Forest.
 Check out their extensive list of ice cream flavors, from classics like Kenny's Kickin Chocolate and Vernon's Very Vanilla to fun picks like Bennie's Bacon and Bourbon and Aunt Bee's Honey.

-Locals are loving the energy and atmosphere of neighborhood bar Tonic, featuring rotating taps of N.C. beers and bottled and domestic imports, seasonal and year-round cocktails plus expertly-selected wine by the glass and bottle.
-Trivia nights and a live music are a hit at this place, so you can expect a happening night out.
-Tip: Sign up for a membership before your trip for easy entry as the venue is a private club.
+Locals and visitors alike love the energy and atmosphere of neighborhood bar and social club Tonic.
+In addition to rotating taps of N.C. beers and bottled and domestic imports, the bar also serves seasonal and year-round cocktails as well as expertly selected wines by the glass and bottle.
+Trivia nights and live music are a hit at this place, so expect one amazing night out.
+Pro tip: Sign up for a membership before your trip for easy entry as the venue is a private club.

 For the shopper's delight, enjoy browsing through this unique shopping destination located in a historic warehouse with more than 50 businesses under one roof.
 Find handcrafted items, local art, pottery and jewelry.
 Look out for the hundreds of name brand items across the store!

 Plan a trip around a performance, movie or concert at the Wake Forest Renaissance Centre for the Arts!
-Free movies are shown on the first Fri. of every month, and there are several concerts and musicals straight ahead.
-Check out the calendar, here.
+Movies are shown on the first Fri. of every month, and there are several concerts and other events straight ahead.
+Check out the calendar here!